 For food, a few dead leaves or vegetable peelings such as carrot or potato will do the job nicely.

 Ensure that the soil is kept damp (use a sprayer if the soil becomes dry) and keep the jar out of direct sunlight so that the worms don’t overheat.
 After a few days, you will need to return the worms back to the garden as they won’t survive for very long in such a small, confined space.

 To find worms in your garden, you will need to dig into the soil and turn some of it over to expose them, or look under rocks.
 Alternatively, you can wait until it rains when they tend to come up to the surface and move around a lot more.

-If you wanted to observe worms in a larger environment, our larger 11x11x1.5 worm farm includes all that you need to get you going.
+If you wanted to observe worms in a larger environment, our worm farm kit includes all that you need to get you going.
 All you need to do is add the worms and watch them do what they do best!

 5 amazing facts about worms

 1. If you cut a worm in half, the half with the head will continue to live

 2. There are more than 3,000 species of earthworms in the world.